danielaparker/jsoncons/README.md

 ## Supported compilers

-jsoncons requires a C++11 compiler.
-It is tested in continuous integration on [AppVeyor](https://ci.appveyor.com/project/danielaparker/jsoncons), [Travis](https://travis-ci.org/danielaparker/jsoncons), and [doozer](https://doozer.io/).
+jsoncons requires a compiler with C++11 support.
+It is tested in continuous integration on [Github Actions](https://github.com/danielaparker/jsoncons/actions), [AppVeyor](https://ci.appveyor.com/project/danielaparker/jsoncons), [Travis](https://travis-ci.org/danielaparker/jsoncons), and [doozer](https://doozer.io/).
 [UndefinedBehaviorSanitizer (UBSan)](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) diagnostics are enabled for selected gcc and clang builds.
 Since v0.151.0, it is integrated with [Google OSS-fuzz](https://github.com/google/oss-fuzz), with coverage for all parsers and encoders.